Abdullah-Engineer/NLP_Project/README.md

 ```

 ### 2. Install Dependencies
 Ensure you have Python 3.7 or later installed.
-Install required packages using:
+Install the required packages using:
 ```bash
 pip install -r requirements.txt
 ```

 ### 3. Google Colab / Local Setup
-- If using **Google Colab**, mount your Google Drive and install dependencies via pip commands in your notebook.
+- **Google Colab:** Mount your Google Drive and install dependencies via pip commands in your notebook.
-- For local development, ensure that all dependencies in `requirements.txt` are installed.
+- **Local Setup:** Ensure that all dependencies listed in `requirements.txt` are installed.

 ### 4. Pretrained Model and Tokenizer
-The model is hosted on Hugging Face.
-You can load it in your code using:
+Load the pretrained model and tokenizer from Hugging Face using:
 ```python
 from transformers import AutoModelForSequenceClassification, AutoTokenizer